 natural laundry room essentials

 Let’s take a look at your laundry room and everything that’s in it.
 From laundry detergent to dryer sheets, we need to take a deeper dive into each product and what to avoid.
-Then we can take a look for what to buy instead when shopping for better products!
+Then we can take a look at what to buy instead when shopping for better products!

 - Stain remover often has fragrance and ethoxylated ingredients that you want to avoid.